FrakGart/overpass-doc/en/targets/formats.md

 Data formats
 ============

-There are different data formats for transmitting OpenStreetMap data.
+There are different data formats for storing and transmitting OpenStreetMap data.
 We introduce all of those that have an immediate application purpose.

 <a name="scope"/>
 <!-- The title was translated to "demarcation" but from the context I think introduction may be better -->